stevewillcock/tiberius-mappers/README.md

 - Add tests (proc macros are not as straightforward to test!)
 - Support mapping by index
 - Improve error messages
+- Support an owned version of the trait (e.g. FromRowOwned or via derive attribute parameters) - this would allow us to support mapping to structs without a lifetime parameter.
+Would need to map &str to String, etc.
 - Support renaming fields (maybe, not sure if this is a good idea!)